 A surprise ingredient is the key to a plump and moist pork burger: apples.
-The fruit does more than just sneak in some nutrients that are said to keep the doctor away.
+The fruit does more than just sneak in an extra healthy boost.
 It also helps keep the meat moist without adding any fat.
-We’re serving these patties with rosemary-seasoned potato wedges and an apple salad to match.
+You’ll be serving these patties with rosemary-seasoned sweet potato wedges and an apple salad to match.

 Produced in a facility that processes milk, eggs, fish, shellfish, tree nuts, peanuts, wheat, and soybean.